 - reasonably flat topography with important views around and through the area

 Date of designation

-A local architect and archaeological contractor were appointed by us to prepare a conservation area appraisal and study for three areas considered important in the growth of the Metal Trades industry in Sheffield.
+A local architect and archaeological contractor were appointed by us to prepare a Conservation Area Appraisal and study for 3 areas considered important in the growth of the Metal Trades industry in Sheffield.
 John Street was one of those areas.